Forest Products

 Over $200 million in foreign exports of forest products annually

 Maine research institutions and manufacturers are responsible for groundbreaking work in biofuels, biomaterials, and nanocellulose.
-Value creation is the key concept – turning sawdust into jet fuel or wood pulp to repair or replace human bones – using residuals to create innovative materials and products offers a future filled with new opportunities in this vital sector.
+Value creation remains crucial to the industry, such as transforming residual materials like sawdust into innovative products from sustainable fuels to advanced biomaterials.
+Using these residuals to create new materials and products offers a promising future for this vital sector to position Maine as a leader within the global forest bioeconomy.

 Maine Designated as a Federal Tech Hub for Forest Bioproducts